- Sort By Use

 When you take phenylalanine, it is converted into other amino acids, particularly tyrosine and phenylethylamine.
 Phenylethylamine is considered a neurotransmitter or neuromodulator and has a direct effect on the release of norepinephrine, epinephrine, serotonin, and dopamine.
 Tyrosine is a precursor to several similar neurotransmitters.

-For more information, take a look at the L-phenylalanine reviews below.
+For more information, take a look at the L-phenylalanine reviews and experiences below.
+You may also like this Phenylalanine article.

 Attention: This product is not intended to diagnose, treat, cure, or prevent any disease.
 It has not been approved, nor have these statements been evaluated, by the FDA.